World's top finishing resource since 1989

 I am looking for a place between Frankfurt and Stuttgart, Germany who chrome-dips auto wheels. chrome-plating is okay, but dipping preferred.Jason S [last name deleted for privacy by Editor]

 - Friedberg, Germany

 Ed. note: For the record, Jason, there actually is no such thing as 'chrome dipping' in the sense of dipping an item into molten chrome as if it were chocolate.
 All decorative chrome is applied by electroplating the item with nickel and then electroplating it with chromium.
 Certainly, however, some plating shops do higher quality electroplating than other shops.

 Q. I would like info on chrome dipping my current set of wheels.Matthew Strouse

 A. Hi, folks.

-The banner at the top of the page leads to plating shops which specialize in restoration of automobile parts, so you could try them; alternately, you can use our Jobshops Directory to locate plating shops in specific areas.
-A further source might be Hemmings Motor News [link is to product info at Amazon], where specialty suppliers to classic auto enthusiasts often advertise.
+You can use our Jobshops Directory to locate plating shops in specific areas.
+A further source might be Hemmings Motor News [affil. link to magazine on Amazon], where specialty suppliers to classic auto enthusiasts often advertise.